netj/dotfiles/Mac/README.md

 ## BetterTouchTool Gestures
 [BetterTouchTool][] is another awesome tool that lets me use trackpad on a whole new level.
+[BetterTouchTool/ folder](BetterTouchTool) has most of my gestures I find essential.

 ## iStat Menus